aswinshenoy/BayJDO/README.md

 #### 💬 Frequently Asked Questions

 ##### What technology does it use?
-The app is completely based on web-technologies and runs on any modern web browser.
+The app uses web-technologies and runs on any modern web browser.
 For establishing the connection between two devices, a WebRTC signalling server (PeerJS) is used.
-This server is however not involved in the data transfer process.
+This server, however, is not involved in the data transfer process.

 ##### How is privacy ensured? 🙈
 All files being transmitted get encrypted by WebRTC standards, no one except the two